 Kirby McInerney LLP Announces an Investigation of Shareholder Claims Against LivePerson, Inc. (LPSN)

-/EIN News/ -- NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against LivePerson, Inc. (“LivePerson” or the “Company”) (NASDAQ: LPSN).
+NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against LivePerson, Inc. ("LivePerson" or the "Company") LPSN.
 The investigation concerns whether LivePerson and/or certain of its officers have violated the federal securities laws and/or engaged in other unlawful business practices.

 LivePerson, Inc. provides technology that facilitates real-time sales and customer service for companies doing business on the Internet.